Tracardi/tracardi-api/docs/flow/actions/send_to_mixpanel_action.md

 # Send to MixPanel plugin

-This plugin ends processed event to given MixPanel project.
+This plugin sends currently processed event to given MixPanel project.

 ## Requirements

 This plugin requires MixPanel account, project and resource, containing project's token and server prefix.
 Service account credentials are not required for this particular plugin.

 ## Input

 This plugin takes any payload as input.

 ## Outputs

 This plugin returns given payload on port **success** if action was successful, or on port **error** if one occurs.

 ## Configuration

-#### Form fields
+### Form fields

 - MixPanel resource - Select your MixPanel resource, containing project's token and server prefix (either EU or US)
 - Additional fields mapping - Here you can add custom mapping for your event.
 Feel free to use dotted notation.

-#### Advanced configuration
+### Advanced configuration

 ```json
 {